 At this speakeasy on Division Street, a floor-length, gray velvet curtain separates the entryway from the main bar.
 It’s the first sign that the Patterson House is a kind of cool you don’t experience many places.
 To get in, there must be a seat for you.
 No seat, no drink.
 It all contributes to the upscale but relaxed environment where the bartenders will engage with you at length before recommending one of their custom-crafted cocktails.

 In addition to the drinks, you’ll also find a menu featuring delicious bites like shrimp corn dogs, fried brie, and fried chicken po boy sliders.
 It gets busy here, so show up near opening or closing time if you don’t want to wait.
+It’s worth it to check out this institution when you visit Nashville.

 Visit Andrew Jackson’s Hermitage